 It can also cause them to refuse to want to eat foods mixed together or foods with certain textures.

-Try to remember that this is a normal phase of development that will, in all likelihood, eventually pass.
-Researchers have found you may need to offer a food 8-15 times before a child may willingly try it.
-In other words, keep on offering the foods you want them to eat regularly in small portions and without pressure, and eat those foods in front of your child.
+Try to remember that this is a normal phase of development that will, in all likelihood, pass eventually.
+Researchers have found you may need to offer a food 8 to 15 times before a child may willingly try it.
+In other words, keep offering the foods you want them to eat regularly in small portions and without pressure, and eat those foods in front of your child.

 Because even if they don’t want it today, one day they just might surprise you some day in the future.